 useful source - implementation of EPS from another university https://github.com/spacelab-ufsc/eps2

-List of changes made from the CSDC-6 EPS board design - Jan 2025 (Lewis Stone)
+List of changes made from the CSDC-6 EPS board design - Winter 2025 (Lewis Stone)

 - fixed PGOOD diode configuration on 5V and 3V3 buck converters